dayvsonsales/dayvsonsales/README.md

 - 📚 I like to learn technologies
 - 📖 I'm currently studying serverless and microservices topics.
 - 💼 I have experience with software development working on mobile and web applications.
-I'm Software Engineer at @hurbcom
+I'm Software Engineer at Hurb
 - 🗺 I love to travel and live extreme adventures

 <!-- this is an easter egg!!